 In support of our vision of a world where trusted information transforms health and healthcare by connecting people, systems, and ideas, we’re advocating for legislation and regulations in the following areas.

-- Consumer Access: Empower the electronic, timely, and seamless access of health information to consumers.
+- Individual Access: Enhance individuals’ electronic, timely, and seamless access to their health information.

-- Cybersecurity: Protect consumers by improving information sharing about cyber threats, risks, and cyber hygiene practices in real time.
+- Cybersecurity and Information Security: Enhance and improve the sharing of cyber threats, risks, and cyber hygiene practices in real-time.

-- Interoperability: Lead efforts to establish a common set of data standards (including application programming interfaces) and related infrastructure to ensure semantic, technical, and functional interoperability across the healthcare ecosystem.
+- Interoperability: Champion modern data standards (including application programming interfaces) and related infrastructure to support technical, functional, and semantic interoperability across healthcare.

-- Medical Coding Standards: Strengthen the quality of healthcare data by influencing the development and maintenance of national and international medical coding standards.
+- Data Quality: Advance the completeness, accuracy, and timeliness of health data by influencing the development and maintenance of national and international coding standards.

 Hot topics in Advocacy 2021